manaakiwhenua/PAN-NZ-data-catalogue-and-guidelines/national_datasets_catalogue.md

 made available by Central government agencies as well as the Queen Elizabeth II National Trust.
 The central government datasets are exclusively describe protections on crown and crown partnership areas.

-Please ensure you use the "Fullscreen" button to best view this data

 <br>